spring-guides/tut-spring-security-and-angular-js/single/README.md

 GET  | /user                     | 200 | JSON authenticated user
 GET  | /resource                 | 200 | JSON greeting

 The responses that are marked "ignored" above are HTML responses received by Angular in an XHR call, and since we aren't processing that data the HTML is dropped on the floor.
-We do look for an authenticated user in the case of the "/user" resource, but since it isn't there in the first call, the response is dropped.
+We do look for an authenticated user in the case of the "/user" resource, but since it isn't there in the first call, that response is dropped.

 Look more closely at the requests and you will see that they all have cookies.
 If you start with a clean browser (e.g. incognito in Chrome), the very first request has no cookies going off to the server, but the server sends back "Set-Cookie" for "JSESSIONID" (the regular `HttpSession`) and "X-XSRF-TOKEN" (the CRSF cookie that we set up above).
 Subsequent requests all have those cookies, and they are important: the application doesn't work without them, and they are providing some really basic security features (authentication and CSRF protection).
 The values of the cookies change when the user authenticates (after the POST) and this is another important security feature (preventing [session fixation attacks](http://en.wikipedia.org/wiki/Session_fixation)).